Shipping to the Chinese Consumer

 - Goods are dispatched to China to a central clearing centre e.g. Hangzhou for Taobao / Tmall.

 - The goods clear customs and duties and local taxes paid

 - Goods are despatched to the consumer in China

-- If goods are returned they are sent back to central clearing centre.
+- If goods are returned they are sent back to the central clearing centre.
 Forwarding from there will depend on instructions from the seller.

-Once the goods have arrived at clearing centre in China the consumer can track the shipment process on their mobile APPs.
+Once the goods have arrived at the clearing centre in China the consumer can track the shipment process on their mobile APPs.

 When purchasing international goods, the normally delivery time on the e-Mall sites is 15 days.

-The central clearing centres are in specific zeros within major cities.
+The central clearing centres are in specific zones within major cities.
 Within these zeros the Chinese Customs offer fast clearing service for imported goods by having the goods pre-registered with Customs.
 Customs issue you with “yellow” clearing labels for each product line so they can scan each package and record the import against your Custom account.

 In this way Custom can quickly track and control the import process and collection of duty and local taxes